Spaceicality/YouTube-Modular-Sidebar-Buttons/README.md

 # YouTube Modular Sidebar Buttons
-Userscript that allows custom Sidebar buttons to be added
+Userscript that allows custom Sidebar buttons to be added to YouTube

 | Updates  | Release Notes |
 | ------------- | ------------- |